notsag-dev/htb-lame/README.md

 ```
 No luck here 😭

 Note that this backdoor can be easily exploited manually if the server is vulnerable.
 When connecting to the FTP server, it's enough to pass a smiley face as username `:)` to exploit it.
-Check out the [pastebin](https://pastebin.com/AetT9sS5) with the code diff of vsftpd that includes the code of the backdoor.
+Check out this [pastebin](https://pastebin.com/AetT9sS5) with the code diff of vsftpd that includes the code of the backdoor.
 Note that `0x3a` `0x29` in hexa represent `:` and `)` respectively 🙃

 ### Samba server
 Let's move to Samba now.
 Search server's version using `searchsploit`: